 The bill establishes a Rural Attorney Recruitment Assistance Program aimed at helping rural counties and municipalities in Iowa recruit attorneys.
-The program will be administered by the department, which will conduct assessments to determine the eligibility of counties and municipalities based on their population and distance from larger cities.
-Eligible counties or municipalities must have a population of less than 26,000 and be located more than 20 miles from a city with at least 50,000 residents.
-The program will provide incentive payments to participating attorneys, amounting to 90% of the University of Iowa College of Law resident tuition and fees, distributed in five equal annual installments.
+The program will be administered by the department, which will conduct assessments to evaluate the need for legal services in interested counties or municipalities.
+To qualify for the program, a county or municipality must have a population of less than 26,000 and be located more than 20 miles from a city with a population of at least 50,000, as per the 2020 federal census.
+Eligible participants will receive an incentive payment equivalent to 90% of the University of Iowa College of Law resident tuition and fees, distributed in five equal annual installments, in addition to their salary and benefits.

 Statutes affected: